 Sec.
-28. Warehousemen receiving member's products in violation of member's contract prohibited; penalty.
-Any person, firm or corporation conducting a warehouse within this state who solicits or persuades or knowingly permits any member of any association organized hereunder to breach his marketing contract with the association by accepting or receiving such member's products for sale or for auction or for display for sale, contrary to the terms of any marketing agreement of which said person or any member of the said firm or any active officer or manager of the said corporation has knowledge or notice, shall be liable to the association aggrieved in a civil suit in the penal sum of five hundred dollars for each such offense; and such association may apply to the supreme judicial court for an injunction against such warehouseman to prevent further breaches and a multiplicity of actions thereon.
+27. Warehousemen receiving member's products in violation of member's contract prohibited; penalty.
+1923, c.
+88, § 28.
+Any person, firm, or corporation conducting a warehouse within this state who solicits or persuades or knowingly permits any member of any association organized hereunder to breach his marketing contract with the association by accepting or receiving such member's products for sale or for auction or for display for sale, contrary to the terms of any marketing agreement of which said person or any member of the said firm or any active officer or manager of the said corporation has knowledge or notice, shall be liable to the association aggrieved in a civil suit in the penal sum of five hundred dollars for each such offense; and such association may apply to the supreme judicial court or to the superior court for an injunction against such warehouseman to prevent further breaches and a multiplicity of actions thereon.
 In addition said warehouseman shall pay to the association a reasonable attorney's fee and all costs involved in any such litigation or proceeding at law.

-This section is enacted in order to give marketing associations an adequate remedy in the courts against those who encourage violations of co-operative contracts.
+This section is enacted in order to give marketing associations an adequate remedy in the courts against those who encourage violations of cooperative contracts.

 Sec.
-29. Organization under this act not deemed to be in restraint of trade, conspiracies or illegal monopolies.
-No association organized hereunder and complying with the terms hereof shall be deemed to be a conspiracy or a combination in restraint of trade or an illegal monopoly or an attempt to lessen competition or to fix prices arbitrarily; and the marketing contracts and agreements between the association and its members and any agreements authorized in this act shall not be deemed illegal as such or in unlawful restraint of trade or as part of a conspiracy or combination to accomplish an improper or illegal purpose.
+28. Organization under this chapter not deemed to be in restraint of trade, conspiracies or illegal monopolies.
+1923, c.
+88, § 29.
+No association organized hereunder and complying with the terms hereof shall be deemed to be a conspiracy or a combination in restraint of trade or an illegal monopoly or an attempt to lessen competition or to fix prices arbitrarily; and the marketing contracts and agreements between the association and its members and any agreements authorized in this chapter shall not be deemed illegal as such or in unlawful restraint of trade or as part of a conspiracy or combination to accomplish an improper or illegal purpose.